dlstreamer/pipeline-server/samples/webrtc/README.md

    http://pipeline-server.intra.acme.com:8082?destination_peer_id=pipeline_webrtc1_29442&instance_id=36060dc6938c11ec9bfe0242ac140004
    ```

-> HINT: You may modify the `scripts/launch_browser.sh` bash script used by start_pipeline.sh so that it provides a suitable FQDN for your host.
+> HINT: You may modify the `scripts/launch_browser.sh` bash script used by start_pipeline_psclient.sh so that it provides a suitable FQDN for your host.

 > NOTE: When the `instance_id` and `destination_peer_id` query parameters are provided in the URL in addition to the browser address, this web app sample recognizes the pipeline has already launched and WebRTC visualization should immediately begin.
 The Pipeline Server instance identifier is used for obtaining status and performance information, while the Destination Peer ID is used to request rendered frames from `webrtcbin`.